Table of Contents

 DTS GT200 review: Camera, FPV and OSD

-Like I already mentioned in the introduction part of my ZDHB GT200 review, DTS opted to use a RunCam Eagle 2 Pro (GWY edition) camera which doesn’t just have brilliant image quality, but also very low latency.
-Eagles 2’s “Pro” version comes with built-in OSD (battery voltage, timer and pilot name) and on-board microphone.
+As I already mentioned in the introduction part of my ZDHB GT200 review, DTS opted to use a RunCam Eagle 2 Pro (GWY edition) camera which doesn’t just have brilliant image quality but also very low latency.
+Eagles 2’s “Pro” version comes with built-in OSD (battery voltage, timer, and pilot name) and an on-board microphone.

-In case you want to fine tune the camera’s settings, you will need a OSD keyboard.
+If you want to fine-tune the camera’s settings, you will need an OSD keyboard.

 DTS GT200 review review: Flight experience

-First off all: Do not power ON the DTS GT 200 with installed propellers till everything is configured properly and double checked.
-Another important thing is that the DTS GT 200 adopts reversed motor direction, so the propellers need to be installed according to this (check the quick start guide for more details).
-Also, by default, if you arm the motors they start to spin even at zero throttle.
+First of all, Do not power ON the DTS GT 200 with installed propellers till everything is configured properly and double-checked.
+Another important thing is that the DTS GT 200 adopts a reversed motor direction, so the propellers need to be installed according to this (check the quick start guide for more details).
+Also, by default, if you arm the motors, they start to spin even at zero throttle.

 Flight preparation (radio receiver installation & binding)

-If you have the luck to own a radio receiver with a compatible plug, the installation process is very easy and can be done in just few minutes.
-The manufacturer, thought about everything.
-You have easy access to the radio plug, 3M adhesive tape applied, antenna holder and antenna protector tube.
+If you have the luck to own a radio receiver with a compatible plug, the installation process is very easy and can be done in just a few minutes.
+The manufacturer thought about everything.
+You have easy access to the radio plug, 3M adhesive tape applied, antenna holder, and antenna protector tube.
 Also, there is enough room for larger receivers like my FrSky XSR 16CH ACCST.

-As not everything can be perfect, my receivers’s plug didn’t matched with the one provided with the DTS GT200, so I had to cut it down and solder together the wires.
-You have 3 wires: black – GND, red – 5V (for SBUS) and white – Signal.
+As not everything can be perfect, my receiver’s plug didn’t match the one provided with the DTS GT200, so I had to cut it down and solder together the wires.
+You have three wires: black – GND, red – 5V (for SBUS) and white – Signal.

 Binding DTS GT200 with Taranis Q X7 transmitter

 Firstly, I created a new model on my remote controller and named it “DTS GT200”.
-After that, under the “Model setup” screen, I set “Internal RF”, operation mode to “D16” and channels number to 16.
+After that, under the “Model setup” screen, I set “Internal RF”, operation mode to “D16” and channel number to 16.
 Finally, I selected the “Bind” option.
-When the transmitter is entering the “Bind” state, it makes a high-pitched beeping.
+When the transmitter enters the “Bind” state, it makes a high-pitched beeping.

 Critical BetaFlight settings